Education: K-12 Education, Art (BFA)

 or ARTS 275 Printmaking: Screen Printing and Lithography

-ARTS 291Painting I: Intro to Painting3
+ARTS 291Painting I: Introduction to Painting3

 Three semester hours of any ARTH 300-level course3